 Again, do not worry if you do not have your own transport, you can still reach the Connemara National Park and Kylemore Abbey on day tours from Dublin and Galway like this, click through to check availability for when you’re there!

-I didn’t get to visit The Burren due to time constraints but I wish I had visited.
+I didn’t get to visit The Burren due to time constraints but I wish I had visited and thought about what to see in Ireland in advance of my trip.
 It’s located close to the Cliffs of Moher and is famous for its limestone landscape.
 From the photos I have seen it looks quite otherworldly and a really unique place to visit in West Ireland.

 It’s also popular because you would think this landscape is barren with nothing growing it in but actually, come spring The Burren blossoms into a rock garden of wildflower so Spring is a great time to visit this part of West Ireland.

 9. Aran Islands